Clicky

 It’s becoming more common for new models of all sizes to have a break-in mode.
 Even the lower horsepower models still have high-performance engines, and proper break-in is important.

 Not many people do engine break-in properly, so the manufacturers are now doing forced break-ins.
-This means the engine is not fully unlocked, and you will not get to full speed for a bit.
+This means the engine is not fully unlocked, and you will not get to max power for a bit.

 5 Hours